Youngstown State University Housing Contract

 2. Contract Agreement Period.
 Upon the execution of this Contract by both parties and payment of the security deposit, this Contract becomes effective and constitutes a binding agreement for the entire ACADEMIC YEAR (BOTH FALL AND SPRING SEMESTERS, excluding breaks) or the remaining portion thereof, subject to terms and conditions stated herein.
 ANY STUDENT WHO REMAINS ENROLLED IN THE UNIVERSITY BUT LEAVES UNIVERSITY HOUSING DURING THE CONTRACT TERM WITHOUT BEING RELEASED FROM THIS CONTRACT CONTINUES TO BE LIABLE FOR ALL THE FEES AND CHARGES FOR THE FULL ACADEMIC YEAR CONTRACT TERM.

-4. Housing Fees.
+3. Housing Fees.
 Room and board fees as set forth in the Summary of Contract Terms are billed each semester and appear on the Resident’s student account.
+The Application fee is a one-time, non-refundable fee that must be paid before a student can access the housing application.
 It is the responsibility of the Resident to check the balance on the student account and be aware of payment due dates as established by the University.
 All housing fees must be paid in full by the first payment due date established by the University unless the Resident has enrolled in the University’s optional payment plan through the Bursar’s Office.
 Late payment fees will be assessed to the Resident’s student account in the event the full payment amount is not received by the established due date.
 The University reserves the right to terminate this Contract if housing fees are not paid by the due date(s).
 The University may refuse housing to Residents with a history of non-payment of housing fees.

-5. Move-in/Move-out Procedure.
+4. Move-in/Move-out Procedure.
 The Room shall be available for occupancy as set forth in the Summary of Contract Terms.
 The Room will be inspected upon move-in.
 Any deficiencies in the Room must be noted at that time and acknowledged by the Resident and the University’s representative.
 At the end of each semester residents must vacate the building within 24 hours following their last final examination or by the established check out date/time, whichever comes first.
 Upon move-out as set forth in the Summary of Contract Terms, the Resident and a representative of the University shall inspect the Room and note the condition of the Room, including all surroundings, furnishings and fixtures therein.
 Any damage done thereto beyond normal wear and tear which is deemed by the University to have arisen during Resident’s occupancy and use of the Room shall result in damage fees assessed to the Resident’s student account.
 The Resident shall be given the opportunity to appeal damage fees according to the procedures set forth by the University.
 The Resident shall vacate the Room in a clean and sanitary condition, including but not limited to, all bedroom, kitchen and bath areas (as applicable).
-Resident’s failure to follow the prescribed move-out procedures and to return all keys to the University may result in the partial or full forfeiture of the security deposit.
+Resident’s failure to follow the prescribed move-out procedures and to return all keys to the University may result in an improper checkout fee billed to the Resident’s student account.
 If all keys issued to the Resident are not returned to the University, the Resident shall pay all costs associated with re-keying the Room.

 Except for normal wear and tear, the Resident agrees to leave the Room in the same or better condition upon vacating the Room.
 The Resident shall not make any alterations or improvements to the Room (e.g. painting, installing wallpaper, drilling holes, installing antenna or phone outlets) without prior written approval from the University, or deface or otherwise alter the Room, or any walls, fixtures, appliances or equipment owned by the University in the Room or residence hall.
 The Resident will be held liable for any damages or injuries caused by any alterations made to the Room without the University's prior written approval.
 Any damages to the Room, furnishings or residence hall may be assessed against the Resident at the University’s cost to repair or replace said property.